The Safest Places to Stay in Mexico City

 Safest Areas to Stay in Mexico City, Girl Who Travels the World

-This picture sums up Zona Rosa well: it’s not as charming or tree-lined as Roma & Condesa, but there are ALWAYS people walking around here on its wide, pedestrian-friendly streets.
-Food here is more of the “fast food” variety, though you can find some hidden gems & higher-end fare along Paseo de la Reforma.
+This picture sums up Zona Rosa well: it’s not as charming as Roma or Condesa, but there are ALWAYS people out on its wide, pedestrian-friendly streets.

 Safest Areas to Stay in Mexico City, Girl Who Travels the World

-The Roommate Valentina is known for its VERY colorful, distinctly-decorated rooms.
+The Roommate Valentina is known for its VERY colorful rooms.
 Downside: the street they’re on can get quite noisy at night!

 Safest Areas to Stay in Mexico City, Girl Who Travels the World

-It’s hard to go wrong at any Four Seasons: but the one in Mexico City is particularly stunning, & located at the entrance to Chapultepec Park.
+It’s hard to go wrong at any Four Seasons: but the one in Mexico City is particularly stunning, & located right by gorgeous Chapultepec Park.
+It’s also where Taylor Swift stays!

 5) Polanco = Posh!

-The perfect way to describe Polanco is as the “Beverly Hills” of Mexico City.
-The best meals I had were in Polanco (thanks to the advice of friends who live there!), & along certain streets: you’ll find one upscale, oh-so-trendy restaurant after another.
-There’s plenty of shopping here, local farmer’s markets, hair salons (I even saw a renowned dermatologist while in Polanco) & of course, plenty of upscale hotels…like the JW Marriott ($429+/night), & a more fun, boutique-y choice: The Wild Oscar ($245+/night).
+Polanco is the “Beverly Hills” of Mexico City.
+The best meals I had were here (thanks to the advice of friends who live in the city).
+Along certain streets: you’ll find one upscale, trendy restaurant after another.
+There’s plenty of shopping, local farmer’s markets, hair salons (I even saw a renowned dermatologist while in Polanco) & of course, lots of upscale hotels…like the JW Marriott ($429+/night), & a more boutique-choice, with gorgeous rooms: The Wild Oscar ($245+/night).

 Safest Areas to Stay in Mexico City, Girl Who Travels the World